grantmacken/glider/README.md

 In our [podman pod](https://developers.redhat.com/blog/2019/01/15/podman-managing-containers-pods#podman_pods__what_you_need_to_know) which we have named `podx`,  we have two running containers

-1. **xq**: this is a running instance of the xqerl XQuery application server
+1. **xq:** this is a running instance of the xqerl XQuery application server
-2. **or** this is the running nginx instance which is based on openresty and is acting as a reverse proxy for xqerl.
+2. **or:** this is the running nginx instance which is based on openresty and is acting as a reverse proxy for xqerl.
    Later we will set up the reverse proxy to serve our own dns domains.
    With our own dns domains nginx will also be the